factcast/factcast/factcast-site/documentation/content/setup/examples/grpc-config-basicauth.md

 On the server, in order to provide downward compatibility, security is disabled by default (this will change in the future, mongoDB taught us well).
 Once security is enabled, non-authenticated users will not be allowed to work with the grpc factstore anymore.

-In order to enable security, a Bean of type `AuthenticationConfig` must be defined.
+In order to enable security, a Bean of type `FacCastAccessConfig` must be defined.
 This is done either by providing one in your FactCast Server's context, or by using the dead-simple approach to put a `factcast-access.json` on the root of your classpath to deserialize it from there.

+Example below.

+Now, that you've defined the access configuration, you also need to define the secrets.
+Again, you can do that programmatically by providing a FactCastSecretsConfiguration, of by dropping a 'factcast-secrets.json' to your classpath.

 The catch with this simple approach of course is, *that credentials are stored in plaintext* in the server's classpath, but remember it is just a dead-simple approach to get you started.
+Nobody says, that you cannot provide this file with a layer of your docker container, pull it from the AWS Parameter Store etc...

-The contents of this file might look like:
+The contents of factcast-access.json might look like:

 ```
 {
 	"accounts": [
 		{
 			"id": "brain",
-			"secret": "world",
 			"roles": [
 				"anything"
 			]
 		},
 		{
 			"id": "pinky",
-			"secret": "narf",
 			"roles": [
 				"anything","limited"
 			]
 		},
 		{
 			"id": "snowball",
-			"secret": "grim",
 			"roles": [
 				"readOnlyWithoutAudit"
 			]